 SuDS or Sustainable Drainage Systems is used to manage surface water flows.
 SuDS can also be used to manage water flow to watercourses.

 Because of the lack of natural infiltration, SuDS are more commonly used in urban areas.
 There are many surfaces that are sealed with buildings and block paving.
 Contrary to the more natural, rural environment where rainfall infiltrates through permeable surfaces.

 Sustainable Drainage Systems allow for water storage in natural contours.
 These areas allow water to absorb into the ground as well as evaporate from the surface.
-SuDS can also occur from vegetation.
+SuDS can also come from vegetation.

 Water that passes through small SuDS may flow into larger systems to control run-off from larger areas.
-It is better to not use pipes to control the flow of water between different SuDS elements.
+To control water flow between different SuDS components, it is best to not use pipes.

 What are the different types?

 Developers can choose from a range of SuDS types.
 These may have different uses or locations, depending on whether a rainfall landing area is being built.
 The main differences in types of SuDS are at source, regional and site control.

 Site controlled SuDS comprises permeable paving that uses larger scale systems in combination with smaller-scale products.